DiamondLightSource/cothread/docs/user/cothread.rst

 ==========================

 .. module:: cothread
+    :noindex:

-The :mod:`cothread` Python library is designed for building tools using cooperative threading.
+The :doc:`cothread<cothread>` Python library is designed for building tools using cooperative threading.
 This means that, with care, programs can effectively run several tasks simultaneously.